antoine-mouchamps/gymtorax/docs/Agents.rst

 ==========
 Three simple agents are included in this example:

-- Open-loop reference agent – reproduces the original TORAX trajectories.
+- **Open-loop reference agent** – reproduces the original TORAX trajectories.
 This validates that Gym-TORAX is consistent with the reference simulator.

-- PI controller agent – regulates the plasma current using a Proportional-Integral controller.
+- **PI controller agent** – regulates the plasma current using a Proportional-Integral controller.
 The controller gains are optimized to maximize the cumulative reward.
   Heating actions (NBI, ECRH) follow the reference trajectories.

-- Random agent – selects actions uniformly at random within the allowed ranges.
+- **Random agent** – selects actions uniformly at random within the allowed ranges.
   This provides a naive baseline for comparison.

-Here is the code for the open-loop reference agent as illustration:
+Here is the code for the open-loop agent as illustration:

 .. code-block:: python